Horny '98

 "Horny '98" is a house song by Turkish-German producer Mousse T. featuring British pop duo Hot 'n' Juicy with vocals provided by Inaya Day.
-It was released in May 1998 by Peppermint Jam and Edel and reached No. 2 on the UK Singles Chart the following month, staying on the chart for 17 weeks.
+It was released as a standalone single in May 1998 and reached No. 2 on the UK Singles Chart the following month, staying on the chart for 17 weeks.
 The song also reached No. 1 in Italy, No. 2 in New Zealand, and No. 5 in Ireland.
 It was later included on the South Park soundtrack album Chef Aid: The South Park Album (1998).
 Two different music videos were produced for the song.

 In 2006, a mash-up of the song with "Bohemian Like You" by the Dandy Warhols, titled "Horny as a Dandy", reached No. 17 on the UK Singles Chart, No. 14 in Austria, and No. 10 in Italy.

 Hot 'n' Juicy

 Hot 'n' Juicy were initially a duo of singers, Emma Lanford and Nadine Richardson.
-They appeared on the 1998 version of "Horny" and the 2006 mash up "Horny as a Dandy".
+They appeared on the 1998 version of "Horny" and the 2006 mash-up "Horny as a Dandy".
 They were residents of a tower block on the former Lee Bank estate in Birmingham.
 They became a trio in late 1998 when they were joined by Nikki Belle, who remained in the group until 1999.
-After the group split up, Belle went on to provide vocals on a version of Womack & Womack's "Teardrops" for Whelan & Di Scala, an English EDM duo.
+After the group split up, Belle went on to provide vocals on a version of Womack & Womack's "Teardrops" for Whelan & Di Scala, a British EDM duo.